 GeneCards Summary for PIM1 Gene

 PIM1 (Pim-1 Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with PIM1 include prostate cancer and nodal marginal zone b-cell lymphoma.
+Diseases associated with PIM1 include nodal marginal zone b-cell lymphoma and diffuse large b-cell lymphoma.
 Among its related pathways are MicroRNAs in cancer and PEDF Induced Signaling.
 GO annotations related to this gene include protein serine/threonine kinase activity and manganese ion binding.
 An important paralog of this gene is PIM2.

 UniProtKB/Swiss-Prot for PIM1 Gene